despegar/mot/README.md

 Message-Oriented Transport
 ==========================

-The Message-Oriented Transport (Mot) is an experiment to speed and simplify communications inside the data center, adding delimitation and request-response association to TCP streams.
+The Message-Oriented Transport (Mot) is an experiment to speed and simplify communications inside the data center, adding frame delimitation and request-response association to TCP streams.
 Mot is an application-layer general-purpose protocol (and implementation) for transporting independent and relatively small messages (and potentially their responses).

 Introduction
 ------------